-\\\ Not Being Utilized\\\ Being Developed by School Officials\X\\ Currently Being Utilized
+\X\\ Currently Being Utilized

 The YMCA is currently researching offering childcare at various locations throughout the community for childcare services on virtual days.
-Parents will have the option of aftercare on the days when their child attends school in person.
+Parents may have the option of aftercare on the days when their child attends school in person at available locations.